ChrisTrav8520/MorphologyClassifier/README.md

 Kindly visit https://morphology-prediction-tool.onrender.com/ to use the tool - we have mentioned more about the work and the input features in the website.

+Update: The work has been published and is accessible at https://pubs.rsc.org/en/content/articlelanding/2025/sm/d5sm00335k.

 Thank you!